 Finding a tone of voice that embodies your company is not an easy thing to do.

 Even if you’re a one-man-band entrepreneur, it still requires a ton of research and some inward thinking about who your ideal audience is.

 And There You Have It

 As promised, that was a brief rundown of some key elements for making a great USP.

-Hopefully I’ve sparked a brain or opened an eye (or two) and as always, feel free to respectfully share your thoughts and comments.
+Hopefully, I’ve sparked a brain or opened an eye (or two).